 What is the Minnesota New Construction 1-2-10 Warranty?

-1-2-10 Warranty to the buyer.
-It is a warranty broken down by one, two and ten year periods.
+1-2-10 refers to the fact that the warranty is broken down by one, two and ten year periods.
 Each time period covers a different part of the construction of the home.

-What does it actually cover?
+What does the 1-2-10 Warranty actually cover?

 "(a) during the one-year period from and after the warranty date the dwelling shall be free from defects caused by faulty workmanship and defective materials due to noncompliance with building standards;